merenlab/anvio.org/tutorials/binning-popgen-oral-microbiome/index.md

 cut -f 1 oral_samps_to_download.txt > SRA_accession_list.txt
 ```

-This creates a file of SRA accession numbers that becomes the input to the SRA download workflow.
-You should put that `SRA_accession_list.txt` file wherever you want to download those samples (for instance, on your HPC), and then get a default config file for the workflow:
+This creates a file of SRA accession numbers that becomes the input to the {% include WORKFLOW name="sra-download" text="SRA download workflow" %}.
+You should put that `SRA_accession_list.txt` file wherever you want to download those samples (for instance, on your HPC), and then get a default {% include ARTIFACT name="workflow-config" text="config file" %} for the workflow:

 ```
 anvi-run-workflow -w sra_download --get-default-config download.json